Essential Winemakers of France

 Terroir is the notion that the origins of a wine — its soil, the topography, the weather — can be conveyed to the senses.
 It is the distinct aromas of Pinot Noir when it comes from Gevrey-Chambertin, the weight of Syrah when it hails from the Côte-Rôtie, and the lingering mineral finish of Chardonnay when it originates in Chablis.
 Drink enough vin from France and you start to notice terroir in the best bottles, and it keeps you going.
 There’s a lot to explore.

-As this list expands, look for it to lean heavily toward Alsace, Beaujolais, Chablis and the Rhône.
+As this list expands, look for it to lean heavily toward Alsace, Beaujolais, Chablis, the Loire and the Rhône.

 See also the Essential Winemakers of Italy.